zyga/versiontools/doc/index.rst

 * Get proper versioning of development snapshots coupled with your :abbr:`VCS (Version Control System)` (pluggable support for additional systems available)
-* Produce nice version strings for released files
+* Produce nice version strings for released files that are compliant with :pep:`386`
 * Remain comparable as tuple of integers